shesek/spark-wallet/doc/tls.md

 ### Add as Trusted Certificate to Android

+> ⚠️  NOTE: Recent android versions no longer respect user-trusted certificates.
+> You'll need to setup a CA-signed certificate (see instructions above for the built-in LetsEncrypt integration),
+> or use a separate encryption layer like an [onion hidden service](https://github.com/shesek/spark-wallet/blob/master/doc/onion.md),
+> VPN or SSH tunnel.
+>
+> The instructions below may work for some older Android devices.

 To avoid the self-signed certificate warnings (without a CA), you can add the certificate to your Android's "user trusted certificates" by following these steps: